fleetdm/fleet/docs/1-Using-Fleet/FAQ.md

 ## How do I automatically add hosts to packs when the hosts enroll to Fleet?

+You can accomplish this by adding specific labels as targets of your pack.
+First, identify an already existing label or create a new label that will include the hosts you intend to enroll to Fleet.
+Next, add this label as a target of the pack in the Fleet UI.

+When your hosts enroll to Fleet, they will become a member of the label and, because the label is a target of your pack, these hosts will automatically become targets of the pack.

-You can do this by setting the `targets` field in the [YAML configuration file](./2-fleetctl-CLI.md#query-packs) that manages the packs that are added to your Fleet instance.
+You can also do this by setting the `targets` field in the [YAML configuration file](./2-fleetctl-CLI.md#query-packs) that manages the packs that are added to your Fleet instance.

-The `targets` field allows you to specify the `labels` field.
-With the `labels` field, the hosts that become members of the specified labels, upon enrolling to Fleet, will automatically become targets of the given pack.